natbusa/ansible-role-centos-jupyterhub/README.md

 *dockerspawner* will use the `dockerspawner.SystemUserSpawner` and match the host username and uid, with the one in the container.
 It will also map the container home dir with the home dir in the host.
 Depending on the setting of `install_jupyterlab` it will start `jupyter-singleuser` running either the notebook or the lab webapp.

+*imagespawner* same as *dockerspawner* but will allow you to set a list of images to be selected at run time by each user.

 *sudospawner* will spawn a jupyter-singleuser process in the host process space.